 What happens is that bedtime itself becomes the monster.
 When a child knows they are going to be facing separation, their defences go up and alarms are set off.
 They lose the ability to see what is actually wrong.
 Instead of understanding that they are missing us, the threat shows up as a monster lurking in the corner or spiders crawling across their blankets.

-If a child is facing too much separation you may notice an intensified drive to be with you, feelings of frustration, a sense of alarm and all of these things are going to show up at bedtime.
+If a child is facing too much separation, you may notice an intensified drive to be with you, feelings of frustration, and a sense of alarm and all of these things are going to show up at bedtime.

 Beyond using the concept of play to chase away the monsters at bedtime for our children (which you will find likely won’t do much), or spending hours giving all of the logical reasons why a monster cannot get them (again, likely won’t do much), what else can we do to help them through the night time separation so everyone can get the rest they need?
 We need to reduce the separation.

 To guide our children from being scared to secure, the following 3 techniques described by Deborah MacNamara can be very useful: